flyingcatdeveloper/nce/README.md

 Open your code directly in a new tab, so you can see it exactly as it would look as a webpage.

-### Share Your Projects With Others

-Share your projects with anyone so they can see your best work.

-### Share Editor Access With Others (Beta)

-Share your editor access with others so they can edit your project with you.

-NOTE: This is in early beta so some features like removing editors, seeing who has access, etc. may not be available yet.

 ### Multiple File Functionality

 You can have as many files as you want with multiple file functionality!